Galvanometer-scanning transient phase microscopy with balanced detection and arbitrary pump polarization: Introduction

-Various techniques have been developed to measure $\Re\{\Delta\mathcal N\}$ through its modulation of probe pulse phase.
-The simplest measurement detects spectral shifting proportional to the time derivative of the modulation, as has been done in cross-phase modulation (XPM) imaging of biological samples~\cite{XPMSS_wilson} and is frequently employed in ISRS spectroscopy and imaging \cite{bartels2021low, Smith_IRS_Bartels_2021}.
+Various techniques have been developed to measure $\Re\{\Delta\mathcal N\}$ through its modulation of probe phase in limited imaging applications measuring only the instantaneous (non-transient) cross-phase modulation (XPM) part of $\Re\{\Delta\mathcal N\}$) and in non-imaging applications.
+The simplest measurement detects spectral shifting proportional to the time derivative of the modulation, as has been done in XPM imaging of biological samples~\cite{XPMSS_wilson} and is frequently employed in ISRS spectroscopy and imaging \cite{bartels2021low, Smith_IRS_Bartels_2021}.
 A more direct measurement of probe phase can be done by interference with a reference pulse.
 Early work in ISRS focused on spectral interferometry, where the time-delayed probe and reference pulses produce interference fringes on a spectrometer \cite{SagnacInterferometer_Kobayashi_1995, MichelsonInterferometer_Wahlstrand_2023}.
 The fringe spacing is inversely proportional to probe-reference delay, and pump-induced $\Re\{\Delta \mathcal N\}$ causes the fringes to shift.
 Alternatively, probe and reference pulses can be re-timed and overlapped on a single-element detector \cite{van2005detection, Orrit, Guillet_2015}.
-Such measurements are spoiled by any relative phase instability between probe and reference, and high stability is achieved in geometries where probe and reference pulses trace a common path from the point where they are split from a common initial pulse to the point where their interference is measured after interaction with the sample.
+Such measurements are spoiled by any relative phase instability between probe and reference, and require geometries where probe and reference trace a common path from the point where they are split from a common initial pulse to the point where their interference is measured after interaction with the sample.
+The challenge in common-path interferometry is to ensure that the probe interacts with the pump-induced perturbations to the sample, while the reference does not.
+This can be done in a Sagnac interferometer in which counter-propagating probe and reference pulses arrive at different times in the sample~\cite{SagnacInterferometer_Kobayashi_1995,Theisen2025}, or by propagating probe and reference along slightly different paths so that the pump overlaps spatially only with the probe~\cite{MichelsonInterferometer_Wahlstrand_2023}, or by using group delay differences in bulk birefringent media to create a probe-reference pair, which arrive at different times in the sample~\cite{Schlup}.
+(It should be noted that for short probe-reference delays, these methods measure a finite difference $\Re\{\Delta\mathcal N(\tau_{\rm pr})-\Delta\mathcal N(\tau_{\rm ref})\}$ rather than $\Re\{\Delta\mathcal N(\tau_{\rm pr})\}$ directly \cite{Wilson_SyntheticAperture_2008, bartels2021low}.)